Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Key components:

-• Highlighting a key benefit.
-The email then explains why the customer is getting this email and promises them that this is a great first step for anyone who wants to improve their finances.
+Highlighting a key benefit.
+The email explains why the customer is getting this email and promises them that this is a great first step for anyone who wants to improve their finances.

-• Addresses potential pain points.
-Then they confirm that the report is always free and updated every 30 days, reassuring the customer that accessing their report won’t negatively impact their credit score.
+Addresses potential pain points.
+Then Experian confirms that the report is always free and updated every 30 days, reassuring the customer that accessing their report won’t negatively impact their credit score.

-• Login CTA.
-The CTA is to log in to the free account.
+Login CTA.
+There’s a clear CTA to log in to the free account.

-• Social links.
-The email then closes with links to Experian social media profiles.
+Social links.
+The email then closes with links to Experian’s social media profiles.

 Experian is one of the more traditional businesses in this list, so it’s no surprise that this welcome email is also more formal.